(Part Two of a Two-Part Post — View Part One)

 - Foods that kids say they have the most problem resisting should be taxed, in the same manner that taxation of tobacco products has shown success in decreasing tobacco use.

-- Ideally, sales of junk food (including sugar-sweetened beverages) and fast food should be restricted to minors, similar to restrictions with tobacco.
+- Ideally, sale of junk food (including sugar-sweetened beverages) and fast food to minors should be restricted, similar to restrictions with tobacco.

 - Childhood obesity campaigns should promote overeating as “not cool” and junk food as “yuck!”
 Celebrities such as rock stars and athletes could help tremendously.

-- Parents should be educated not to use food to soothe, comfort, or reward their children.
+- Parents should be educated not to use food to soothe, comfort, or reward their children or as a way to buy love.
 Parents should likewise be made aware of the signs of comfort eating and food addiction.

 - New terms should be coined to describe foods or food-like substances which may be addictive.
 Terms such as “addictafoods” or an acronym like “PDFs” (psychological dependence foods) might be appropriate.